 We’ve put together the best deck railing ideas to inspire you to make yours stylish.

-Create a relaxed setting with deck railings in a light wood finish to match the timber deck surface.
-They can be consistent with the hue of furniture – like this outdoor bar – as well, and even that of planters.
+Create a relaxed setting with deck railings in a light wood finish to match the wood deck surface.
+They can be consistent with the hue of the furniture – like this outdoor bar – as well, and even that of planters.

 Textural contrast is key when working in a monotone palette and here ridged deck boards contrast with smooth railings while woven furniture and a palm-style roof complete the picture.

 Consider the architectural features of your home when weighing up deck railing ideas to ensure the addition is sympathetic.
 An imposing pillar is best teamed with substantial deck posts, balusters and handrails to keep the elements of the design in proportion.
-Color matching will also help make the effect harmonious.
+Matching your deck color ideas will also help make the effect harmonious.

 A glass deck baluster opens the outdoor space up to the garden and views beyond, but it needn’t be the only material used for the railing.
 For a more substantial design a low wall can form the base of the railing with clear glass above.
 The outlook will remain unimpeded from a seated as well as standing position and with full-length windows behind the deck it will be just as good from the interior as the outside.